abcminiuser/python-elgato-streamdeck/README.md

 Working - you can enumerate devices, set the brightness of the panel(s), set the images shown on each button, and read the current button states.

+Currently both the StreamDeck and StreamDeck Mini products are supported.

 ## Dependencies:

 The library core has no special dependencies, but does use one of (potentially)